tungstenfabric/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

 What is an operator?
 --------------------

-Operator is an automated software extension which allows to easily manage applications and their components.
+And operator is an automated software extension that allows to easily manage applications and their components.
 It's used to package, deploy and manage applications based on Kubernetes custom resources.

-Operator acts as a controller which extend Kubernetes API to manage lifecycle of dependent application resources.
+The operator acts as a controller that extends Kubernetes API to manage the lifecycle of dependent application resources.
-Controller implements logic which periodically compares desired state of a cluster to it's actual state and applies corrections to meet declared state.
+The controller implements logic that periodically compares desired state of a cluster to it's actual state and applies corrections to meet declared state.

 Compared to other methods of managing application deployment on Kubernetes clusters, operator allows to cover the complete lifetime of an application.
 Below graph compares operator to Helm and Ansible.